 Our Family Vacation Advisor team can work with you to choose the perfect cruise ship, itinerary, and more.
 Click to send us a request! >

-There aren’t connecting rooms on the AmaLyra, but some ships have them, including the family-centric ships Ama using for their Adventures by Disney Cruise.
-Otherwise, rooms are spacious with large windows that slide open, comfortable beds, and good-size bathrooms with nice showers.
+There aren’t connecting rooms on the AmaLyra, but some ships have them, including the family-centric ships Ama is using for their Adventures by Disney Cruise.
+Otherwise, rooms are spacious and elegantly appointed with large windows that slide open, comfortable beds, and good-size bathrooms with nice showers.

 I can’t say enough about staff on AmaWaterways.
 A river cruise is relatively close quarters with a variety of ages and interests.
 The AmaLyra staff was able to make my 14-year-old son feel as pampered as his 85-year-old grandfather.
-The entryway of the ship has a massive front desk, like a hotel, and this is where many requests are handled, but the service on AmaWaterways goes well beyond this.
+The entryway of the ship has a massive front desk, like a hotel, and this is where many requests and shore excursions are handled, but the service on AmaWaterways goes well beyond this.
 From the bar staff to the restaurant staff to housekeeping, everyone takes the time to get to know each and every guest and cater to their preferences.
 Their secret isn’t just about making everyone feel welcome; the AmaWaterways approach goes well beyond that.
-They take the time to understand the reason that every person is on a sailing and the staff strives to make their trip special.
+The cruise director and cruise manager take the time to understand the reason that every person is on a sailing and the staff strives to make their trip special.

 Dining on the AmaLyra is an absolute treat.
 Excellent food and wine is an integral part of any trip to France and AmaWaterways ensures that this isn’t lost on their guests.
-Regional specialities are available at every meal, so the food is part of the exploratory travel experience.
+Regional specialities are available at every meal, so the food is part of the exploratory travel experience, along with wine tastings.
 From frog legs to escargot to mussels to the biggest cheese spread we have ever seen, our week included incredible variety and options.
-Every meal includes a special wine pairing and presentation.
+Every lunch and dinner includes a special wine pairing and presentation.
+It almost feels like a dedicated wine cruise at times.
 The food isn’t all rich and heavy — meal choices always include lighter options like salads and fresh vegetables, as well as a variety of proteins.

 The AmaLyra has a main dining room where breakfast, lunch and dinner are served.
 Guests can sit at their own tables or join other guests, so dining can be as private or as group-oriented as someone wants.
 The ambiance is classy but casual, so it feels comfortable in all attire.
 Our ship had a second six-table dining room called the The Chef’s Table, where a multi-course meal is prepared in an open kitchen, then beautifully presented and served in a stunning setting overlooking the stern of the ship.

-I’ll cover our Normandy itinerary in detail in another article, but at a high level, a great deal of work goes into carefully selecting the stops that promote the most variety and interest.
-It is structured so that there is always a “speed” choice and so that those who have been to the region before still have options from which to choose.
+I covered our Normandy itinerary in detail here, but at a high level, a great deal of work goes into carefully selecting the shore excursions that promote the most variety and interest.
+It is structured so that there is always a “speed” choice for an excursion in every port, and so that those who have been to the region before still have options from which to choose.
 Local guides who are experts in the sights take over to provide relevant insight and information.
 On our cruise, the Beaches of Normandy and the American Cemetery were highlights and our guide gave us incredible context — not just about the sights themselves, but about the events leading up to D-Day.
 As residents of the area, they can offer detail that a guidebook just can’t.